Wills and Probate: Answers to Frequently Asked Questions

 Your personal representative is responsible for administering your estate as directed by your will, subject to state law.
 His/Her duties include completing and filing your estate's income tax returns; notifying creditors; taking inventory of and appraising the assets of your estate; paying appropriate creditors, taxes and administrative expenses; and preparing a final accounting and distributing the balance of the estate to your devisees.

 Arizona law provides for reasonable compensation to be paid from your estate to your personal representative.
 As is the case with attorneys' fees, the reasonableness will depend on the amount of time spent, the nature of the assets, the cooperation of the devisees and heirs, and the value of the estate.

 A probate can take from four months (the time allowed for notified creditors to submit claims against the estate) to, in rare cases, several years.
 This depends on the nature of the estate's assets and the time required to resolve claims.
 If creditors are not notified, they may make claims against the estate for up to three years after your death.

 What Costs Are Associated with Probating an Estate?

 The administrative cost of probate depends on the nature of assets in your estate, the number of your heirs and their willingness to cooperate, the value of your assets, and other variables.

+Legal costs.
 Probate attorneys may charge an hourly rate, a flat fee, or a fee based on many factors, including the value of the estate's assets.
 In any case, the personal representative and the probate attorney should negotiate the billing method and rate to be applied.

+Other administrative costs.
 Examples include fees paid to the personal representative, court costs, publication costs and miscellaneous copying and telephone charges.